andreArtelt/ceml/README.rst

 ****
-ceml
+CEML
 ****
 --------------------------------------------------------
 Counterfactuals for Explaining Machine Learning models
 --------------------------------------------------------

-ceml is a Python toolbox for computing counterfactuals.
+CEML is a Python toolbox for computing counterfactuals.
 Counterfactuals can be use to explain the predictions of machine learing models.

 It supports many common machine learning frameworks: